elisabethkoert/FEATHER/docs/Developer-Guide/Architecture-Overview.md

 ## Caching pattern (`enablecache` / `status_cache`)

-See [[Coding Conventions|Developer-Guide-Coding-Conventions]] for the developer-facing rules for using this pattern correctly in new code.
+See [Coding Conventions](../Developer-Guide/Coding-Conventions.md) for the developer-facing rules for using this pattern correctly in new code.
 In short: `enablecache`/`status_cache` is a persistent, session-wide switch (not tied to any one object) that governs whether constructors and loader functions attempt to load previously saved results from disk, or force recomputation from raw data.

 ---